djaus2/SwissTimingGemini7SegDisplay/README.md

 Times (wallclcok or race running time) are also displayed in a simulated 6 x 7 Segement display in-app.
 When the Serial-Receive port is not connected, that display displays the transmitted time.

-The capability for receiving messages as sent and displaying the received times has also been added but not yet tested.
-To enable serial reception,the Serial-Receive port is connected and as such the received data is displayed in the 7 segments rather than the transmitted data.
+The capability for receiving messages as sent and displaying the received times has also been added so that a loopback cable can be used for testing.
+To enable serial reception,the Serial-Receive and Serial-Send ports are connected and as such the sent then received data is displayed in-app in the 7 segments rather than the transmitted data ditrectly.
 In this mode,the app can simulate the physical display.

-> Note that it is intended that the app can simultaneously send and receive timing messages

 ## Latest
 - There is now a **Cosmetic** state variable that if true, the app adds appropiate colon/s and dot between digits in the simulated display for the selected time format.